 Site-specific characteristics, such as placing BSs so that main beam illumination covers a service area while pointing away from a RAS site, transmission power levels, lower deployment densities, and taking advantage of geographic characteristics may serve as factors which individually or in combination improve compatibility.

-In some cases, ensuring compatibility may require minimum separation distances between the IMT deployment and RAS systems, regardless of other measures employed.
+In some cases, ensuring compatibility may require minimum coordination distances between the IMT deployment and RAS systems, regardless of other measures employed.

 Terrain and clutter at any point in the propagation path from transmitter to receiver are relevant, and impact received signal through diffraction.
 Thus, clutter loss near transmitter, receiver, and at any point in between is relevant.
 IMT site planning such that clutter loss is increased toward nearby RAS sites may improve compatibility.

 To demonstrate the effectiveness of this approach, the aggregation simulations have been repeated for the case that all base stations are subject to the full clutter loss (in Section 3.2 it was assumed that a fraction of the BS would be installed significantly above the roof-tops and thus not be affected by clutter).
-As Figure A4-17 reveals, the received aggregated power levels are then at least 20 dB lower, which reduces the required minimum separation distances accordingly.
+As Figure A4-17 reveals, the received aggregated power levels are then at least 20 dB lower, which reduces the required minimum coordination distances accordingly.

 Figure A4-17